Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 * `.\build.ps1 package` builds pre-release and release NuGet packages for the Admin App web application.
 * `.\build.ps1 push` uploads a NuGet package to the NuGet feed.
+* `.\build.ps1 run` launches the Admin App from the build script.
+The LaunchProfile parameter is required for running Admin App.
+Valid values include 'mssql-district' , 'mssql-shared', 'mssql-year', 'pg-district', 'pg-shared' and 'pg-year'

 Review the parameters at the top of `build.ps1` for additional command line arguments.